-BKST 335 "Afridentity" and "Hispanity" in Caribbean Literature from the 19th Century to the Present
+BKST 335 "Afridentity" and "Hispanity" in Caribbean Literature from the

 See description for SPAN 335.
 Prereq: SPAN 235 or equivalent; or permission of instructor; CL: LAST 335, SPAN 335; J. Dixon

 BKST 336 Science and the Social Construction of Race and Gender